-This is a ‘Guest Blog’, written by my hubby, explaining how it feels to be married to me, a mindfulness addict….
+This is a ‘Guest Blog’, written by my hubby, explaining how it feels to be married to me, as a mindfulness meditation practitioner…

 Being Married to Mindfulness

 Pretty much every morning we have a routine that I’m well used to.
 Soon after breakfast, the usual level of quiet in the house settles still further as Annya begins her Mindfulness time.
 She kneels on the floor to read from a meditation book for a few minutes and then begins her actual mindfulness work using a meditation practice.
 There she remains for anything between 10 to 40 minutes.

 To avoid throwing stuff about and making a load of noise is welcome (!), but the usual walking about around the house doesn’t disturb her.

 So, while I move around getting my stuff together in readiness for the day, Annya is at the opposite end of the spectrum.

 Even after all this time, I still find the contrast striking.